OADA/oada-docs/rest-specs/REST-API-Endpoints.md

 #### `createdBy`

-A link to the user who created the resource (*Note: Users are not currently defined*)
+A link to the user who created the resource (*Note: Users are currently defined only in v1.0.0+*)

 #### `modified`